Bradshard/SSL-MRI/README.md

 # SSL-MRI
 Self-Supervised Representation Learning for phantom MRI Images

 Finished for now.
-(It seems it may be impossible to accomplish.)
+(One may also try non-normalized image, however I suppose won't change anything since already added in the loss.)